 This course is designed for those who have completed Japanese: Introductory or who have some prior knowledge of the language.
-You will gain proficiency in the understanding, speaking, reading and writing of Japanese in practical situations.
+You will gain proficiency in the understanding, speaking, reading, and writing of Japanese in practical situations.
 You will also learn more about Japan's culture and people.

 At the end of the course, you will be able to:

-Talk about your daily activities and customs
+talk about your daily activities and customs

-Ask and describe where things are
+ask and describe where things are

-Describe your favorite food, town, etc…
+describe your favourite food, town, etc.

-Talk about things that happened in the past.
+talk about things that happened in the past

-Invite people and accept and/or decline the invitation
+invite people and accept and/or decline the invitation

 Online learning is when course delivery, and all associated learning activities, take place via the internet.
 For online learning tips, system requirements and differences between delivery styles, please visit our online learning webpages.